 # DO NOT use localhost or 127.0.0.1, because Harbor needs to be accessed by external clients.

-hostname: harbor.local
+hostname: harbor.example

 # http related config